mengrLi/soen6441_21/README.md

 # soen6441_21
-# this ia soen6441 project
+# this is a soen6441 project

 test pull request feat/map branch